 4.7 Alteration to existing sanitary plumbing (excluding water heaters)

-This exemption enables an authorised person to carry out alterations to sanitary plumbing.
-However, this is only as long as these alterations do not increase the number of sanitary fixtures within any existing building and they do not modify or affect any specified system.
+An authorised person may carry out alterations to existing sanitary plumbing without requiring a building consent, provided that the changes do not increase the number of sanitary fixtures in the building and do not modify or impact any specified system.

 What the law says